CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 _Site Phase_ — One at a time, each of your companies _may_ take the following actions at its current, untapped site.
 The company decides to enter and explore the site.
 If the site has an automatic-attack, it attacks the company.
 The company may attempt to play one item, ally, faction, or information resource card that is "playable" at that site.
 A character in the company must tap to make this attempt.
 If the card is successfully played, tap the site.

 _End-of-Turn Phase_ — Each player may discard one card.
-Then each player must draw or discard so that his hand has eight cards.
+Then each player must draw or discard so that his hand has eight cards. <span id="page4" class="page-number">4</span>

 ## PLAYER NOTES